inmagik/react-rocketjump/docs/api_connect.md

 - `clean`: cancels any pending instances of the task and resets the state to the original value

 Plugins can add new actions or change the behaviour of existing ones, hence if you are using plugins refer to their documentation

+This parameter is mainly intended to rename actions, with the aim of avoiding name clashes in properties (which would be a very common case when connecting two or more `RocketJump Object` instances to the same component).
+If you need to further customize actions, refer to the `actions` configuration property when creating your `RocketJump Object` (you can find more info [here](api_rj.md))

 **Example**